acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Winter.md

 More information can be found in [ACF’s packet submission guidelines](/packet-submission-guidelines).

+## Eligibility

+For information on who is eligible to play ACF tournaments, see [ACF’s official Eligibility Rules](/eligibility-rules).

 <!-- ## Staffing
 To staff ACF Winter, please fill out [the staffer registration form](https://forms.gle/XaM1RbCFmYiGbqvD8). -->